stallev/bpoems/docs/prds/main_prd.md

 7. The system must require moderator approval for author role assignment
 8. The system must automatically publish content from users with author role (approval status = 'approved')
 9. The system must allow subscribers to request author role upgrade from their profile page
-10. Authentication Providers (MVP and future): For MVP, the platform will support Google as the only authentication provider via NextAuth (sessions).
+10. Authentication Providers (MVP and future): For MVP, the platform will support Email/Password (Credentials) and Google via NextAuth v5 using JWT tokens (stateless).
 Future releases will add Apple and Facebook providers.

 #### Poetry Publishing
 10. The system must allow only users with author role or higher to create new poems